connectaryal/free-for-students/README.md

 - [Slack](https://slack.com/) - Free plan for educational institutions with limited features.

 - [Zoom](https://zoom.us/) - Free plan allows for meetings up to 100 participants with a 40-minute time limit.

+- [Notion](https://www.notion.so/product/notion-for-education) - Students can get the Plus plan for free, and now 50% off AI by signing up for our Education plan with your school email address.

+## Other (For Non Dev)

+- [Tableau](https://www.tableau.com/academic/students) - Tableau offers an easy-to-use, self-service analytics cloud platform designed to deliver insights where you work.